by. Adhit Android

 - Connection Type

-The connection type relies heavily to your computer.
-The most common is of course the USB connection.
+The connection type relies heavily on your computer.
+The most common is, of course, the USB connection.
 It’s available in possibly every desktop computers, laptops, and mobile devices.
 Many systems support it; from Windows, OSX, Android, to Linux, etc. Although maybe the connector’s type can be a little bit confusing (mini, micro, type-A, type-B, USB-C), it’s safe to say that USB audio interface is the most widely supported standard interfacing for many devices and peripherals.

 Another type of widely used connection is the Firewire.
 A lot of people are still using Firewire audio interface, but at a recent time it seems that most companies and computer brands are abandoning this type of connection.
 Back then, all Mac desktop units and Macbook laptops up to their 2012 variants are equipped with Firewire ports.
 Their newer units only provide USB-C and Thunderbolt ports.
 Firewire ports also available in higher-end Windows laptop and motherboard units though it looks like less and less desktops and laptops provide this type of connector.
 If you work on a desktop computer and for whatever reason still want to use Firewire audio interface, you can install a Firewire PCIe card to add Firewire ports to your PC.